 This vulnerability allows network-adjacent attackers to execute arbitrary code on affected installations of NETGEAR R6260 1.1.0.78_1.0.1 routers.
 Authentication is not required to exploit this vulnerability.
 The specific flaw exists within the setupwizard.cgi page.
 When parsing the SOAP_LOGIN_TOKEN environment variable, the process does not properly validate the length of user-supplied data prior to copying it to a fixed-length stack-based buffer.
 An attacker can leverage this vulnerability to execute code in the context of root.
 Was ZDI-CAN-14107.

-NETGEAR RAX30 fing_dil Stack-based Buffer Overflow Remote Code Execution Vulnerability.
-This vulnerability allows network-adjacent attackers to execute arbitrary code on affected installations of NETGEAR RAX30 routers.
+Sonos Era 300 Out-of-Bounds Write Remote Code Execution Vulnerability.
+This vulnerability allows network-adjacent attackers to execute arbitrary code on affected Sonos Era 300 speakers.
 Authentication is not required to exploit this vulnerability.
-The specific flaw exists within fing_dil service.
-The issue results from the lack of proper validation of the length of user-supplied data prior to copying it to a fixed-length stack-based buffer.
-An attacker can leverage this vulnerability to execute code in the context of root.
-Was ZDI-CAN-19843.
+The specific flaw exists within the processing of HLS playlist data.
+The issue results from the lack of proper validation of user-supplied data, which can result in a write past the end of an allocated data structure.
+An attacker can leverage this vulnerability to execute code in the context of the anacapa user.
+Was ZDI-CAN-25606.

 NETGEAR R7000 1.0.11.116 devices have a heap-based Buffer Overflow that is exploitable from the local network without authentication.
 The vulnerability exists within the handling of an HTTP request.
 An attacker can leverage this to execute code as root.
 The problem is that a user-provided length value is trusted during a backup.cgi file upload.
 The attacker must add a \n before the Content-Length header.